Korean Peninsula, Asia/Pacific

 The advancement of the North Korean nuclear weapons program has created significant global controversy.
 Due to this, the United Nations imposed sanctions against North Korea because of its refusal to cease its nuclear evolution.

 In recent years, North Korea’s relationships with South Korea, Japan and the United States have become increasingly strained.
 The demise of North Korea’s relationship with South Korea occurred in response to the THAAD Defense System that South Korea announced.
-North Korea’s relationship with Japan has also become tense due to Japan’s disapproval of their nuclear program.
+North Korea’s relationship with Japan has also become tense due to Japan’s disapproval of its nuclear program.
 In 2017, North Korea launched its second ballistic missile over Japan which caused further tensions to the relationship.

 Since 2018, the United States and North Korea have worked to repair their damaged relationship.
 Trump has made efforts to explore this relationship, which has often led to further aggression as North Korea has consistently refused to obey Trump’s orders.
-In fact, satellite images suggest that North Korea has expanded its long-range missile base and has maintained his goal of mass-producing nuclear warheads for its developing arsenal.
+In fact, satellite images suggest that North Korea has expanded its long-range missile base and has maintained its goal of mass-producing nuclear warheads for its developing arsenal.

 Current nuclear capability: Believed to be able to miniaturize nuclear warheads to fit on ICBM missiles